These are the best places to travel this summer

 The vibe: Wine Country-casual

 Whether you’re on a Pacific Coast Highways road trip or planning a Northern California Wine Country vacation, Calistoga is a must-see destination.
-At the top end of Napa Valley, Calistoga sits 75 miles north of San Francisco.
-It’s ideally situated for a weekend away from the Bay Area.
+At the top end of Napa Valley, Calistoga sits 75 miles north of San Francisco and is ideally situated for a weekend away from the Bay Area.
 Hit hard by 2020’s Glass Fire, the spa town has been bouncing back in a big way.
 Visitors are pouring in for the local hot springs, alfresco music and dining, shopping on Lincoln Avenue, and vineyard visits.

 4. Beaufort, South Carolina